andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/SPM_03_LookingAtData.rst

 .. note::

-    You may have noticed that this subject appears to be missing his face.
+    You may have noticed that this subject appears to be missing their face.
 That is because the data from OpenNeuro.org have been **de-identified**: Not only has information such as name and date of scanning been removed from the header, but the faces have also been erased.
 This is done in order to ensure the subject's anonymity.

 As you continue to inspect the image, here are two things to watch out for: